leocesar3dofficial/Note-taking/Tecnologia da Informação/Gestão e legislação/Metodologias/Agile Frameworks/Scrum.md

 ### Product Backlog

 - Commitment: Product Goal
-  - Describes a future state of the product
+  - Describes a future state of the product.
-  - Long-term objective
+  - Long-term objective.
-- Ordered list of items
+- Ordered list of items.
-- Refinement: break down items into smaller items
+- Refinement: break down items into smaller items.
-- Developers are responsible for the sizing
+- Developers are responsible for the sizing of the items.

 ### Sprint Backlog

-- Commitment: Sprint Goal (why)
+- Commitment: Sprint Goal (why).
-- Has a set of Product Backlog items (what)
+- Has a set of Product Backlog items (what).
-- Actionable plan (how)
+- Actionable plan (how).

 ### Increment